 - 1 teaspoon baking soda

 - 1 teaspoon baking powder

-- 1tsp sea salt + extra for sprinkling
+- 1 teaspoon sea salt plus more for sprinkling

-- In the bowl of a stand mixer fitted with the paddle attachment or in a large bowl with the hand mixer, beat the butter, dark brown sugar and granulated sugar together until combined, 2-3 full minutes.
+- In the bowl of a stand mixer fitted with the paddle attachment or in a large bowl with an electric mixer, beat the butter, brown sugar and granulated sugar together until combined, 2-3 minutes.

 - Add the vanilla, egg and egg yolk and continue to beat until combined, about 1 minute.